COMP2522/project-the-high-five/Project_README.md

 In addition to the aforementioned contributions, I also created a robust suite of tests to ensure correct functionality of those classes.
 Furthermore, I contributed to troubleshooting wherever the game logic coincided with either the Bullets or the UI.

 Credits
-This game was created by
+This game was created by Aric, Cheryl, Gursidh, Quan, and Victor

 For next week, you'll want to have a clear idea of what your project is going to be.
 Then, in the next lab, I will help you scope your project appropriately.
 In this repo, write the following:
 1. A one-liner (exactly 1 sentence) that describes your project.